 What is Laser Cutting?

 - Burrs are quite small compared to blanking and shearing.
-They can be virtually eliminated when lasers are used and eliminate the need for secondary deburring operations.
+They can be virtually eliminated when lasers are used and further, eliminate the need for secondary deburring operations.

 These striations affect the tolerance achievable.
 For example, in 2mm mild steel we would offer +/-0.1mm accuracy.
 In 10mm steel the repeatable tolerance would increase to +/-0.2mm, and at 20mm we would be maintaining +/-0.4mm.